 Cysts are hollow, fluid-filled masses that are usually harmless unless they become infected.
 Some cysts in the neck are present from birth because of abnormalities that occurred during fetal development.
 Sometimes cysts develop in the skin (epidermoid cyst), including in the skin of the neck.

-A salivary gland under the jaw (submandibular gland) can enlarge if it is blocked by a stone, becomes infected, or develops a cancer.
+A salivary gland under the jaw (submandibular gland) can enlarge if it is blocked by a stone or becomes infected or if cancer develops in it.

 The thyroid gland, which is in the middle of the neck just above the breastbone, can enlarge.
 The most common type of enlargement is goiter, which is noncancerous (benign).
-Cancers and thyroid inflammation (thyroiditis) are less common.
+Thyroid cancer and thyroid inflammation (thyroiditis) are less common.

 The following information can help people decide whether a doctor’s evaluation is needed and help them know what to expect during the evaluation.